The Golden Child in Family Systems

 Some secretly fear that if they fail, disappoint others, or stop performing, they will lose the love and approval they have worked so hard to earn.

-Family Constellations offers another way of understanding the golden child role and the hidden burdens that can accompany it.
+Family Constellations offers another way of understanding the golden child role and the hidden responsibilities and pressures that can accompany it.

 The Child Who Can Do No Wrong